1. Home

 How to Dress as Mother of the Bride in the UK

-Ideally, start looking for your outfit six months before the wedding.
-This gives you time to order and alter, and it also means you can share your colour and style choices with other key figures — the mother of the groom, bridesmaids, and other family members — so everyone coordinates without clashing.
+Ideally, start looking six months before the wedding.
+This gives you time to order and alter, and means you can share your colour and style choices with other key figures — the mother of the groom, bridesmaids, and other family members — so everyone coordinates without clashing.
 Leaving it too late can mean limited stock and rushed alterations.
+For bespoke or made-to-order pieces, eight months is safer.

-• Midi-length dresses and suits: Timeless and elegant, midi styles work for virtually every venue and dress code.
-A structured midi dress with a coordinating jacket is a classic choice that photographs beautifully.
+• Midi-length dresses and suits: Timeless and elegant.
+A structured midi dress with a coordinating jacket is a classic choice that photographs beautifully and works for virtually every venue and dress code.

 • Maxi dresses and gowns: Perfect for black tie or outdoor summer weddings.
 Choose structured fabrics over casual jersey for a refined finish.

-• Lace overlay dresses: A beautiful option for church weddings or formal evening receptions, particularly in classic navy, champagne, or sage green tones.
+• Lace overlay dresses: A beautiful option for church weddings or formal evening receptions, particularly in classic navy, champagne, or sage green.

 Coordinate with the bridal party, but don't match exactly.
 The traditional approach is to choose a colour from the wedding palette — a shade that complements the bridesmaids' dresses without competing with them.
 Avoid white, ivory, and pale gold (reserved for the bride), and steer clear of anything too similar to the bridesmaids' exact colour.

-Classic choices for mothers of the bride in the UK include dusty rose, soft sage, navy, champagne, and dove grey.
-These tones are universally flattering, photograph well, and suit most complexions and venues.
+Classic UK mother of the bride choices include dusty rose, soft sage, navy, champagne, dove grey, and deep teal.
+These tones are universally flattering, photograph well in UK light, and suit most complexions and venues.

 You'll be wearing your outfit for a full day, so fabric matters.
-Opt for materials with a little structure — crepe, brocade, silk charmeuse, or lace — rather than lightweight jersey that may wrinkle.
+Opt for materials with structure — crepe, brocade, silk charmeuse, or lace — rather than lightweight jersey that may wrinkle.
 If the wedding is outdoors or in summer, breathable fabrics like chiffon or linen blends are more practical.
-Avoid anything that requires constant adjusting or restricts movement.
+Avoid anything that requires constant adjusting or restricts movement when standing, sitting, hugging, or dancing.

 Accessories and Finishing Touches

-A coordinating jacket, cape, or tailored blazer is a practical choice for UK weddings, where the temperature can shift significantly from ceremony to evening.
-Opt for low-heeled court shoes or elegant block heels that you can stand in comfortably for hours.
+A coordinating jacket, cape, or tailored blazer is a practical choice for UK weddings, where the temperature can shift significantly from a church ceremony to an outdoor reception.
+Opt for low-heeled court shoes or elegant block heels you can stand in comfortably for hours.
 A neat clutch or small structured bag completes the look.
 Keep jewellery elegant — classic pearls, understated gold, or a meaningful piece that suits the neckline of your dress.